The Trouble Begins at 5:30 p.m.: “Waiting for Susy”by Bruce Michelson

 Waiting for Susy is a one-act comedy about a momentous historic encounter that never took place.
 The setting is the great square in front of Rouen Cathedral in France; the time is October of 1894.
 Samuel Clemens and his daughter Susy, living with the rest of the family in the nearby seaside town of Étretat, have come to Rouen to shop for nightgowns and cigars.

-With brushes and an easel, and parked comfortably on a stool in this plaza, a strange, round, bearded French gentleman is dabbing at a couple of his paintings.
+Claude Monet is working on paintings nearby in the plaza.
 What happens next is entirely made up, and you can safely believe every word of it.

 A 5 p.m. reception will precede the performance.
 The event is free and Michelson will be available for discussion after the event.
 Pre-registration is strongly suggested.
 Reserve your ticket.